Forest Stewardship Coached Planning – Carnation Fall 2018

 Wednesday evening sessions will be held in the Great Room at the Sno-Valley Senior Center, 4610 Stephens Ave, Carnation, WA 98014.

-- Eight evening class sessions taught by the state’s recognized experts
+- Eight evening class sessions taught by state and local experts

 - A Saturday field trip